Freedom of religion in Morocco: Ministry of Endowments and Islamic Affairs

 Morocco's Ministry of Endowments and Islamic Affairs oversees the content of sermons in mosques, Islamic religious education, and the dissemination of Islamic religious material by the broadcast media, actions it says are intended to combat violent extremism.
 The government restricts the distribution of non-Islamic religious materials, as well as Islamic materials it deemed inconsistent with the Maliki-Ashʿari school of Sunni Islam.

 Religious organizations for faiths other than Sunni Islam and Judaism are required to register with the government as associations in order to operate and own land.
-Shia Muslim groups have been prevented from registering, and Baháʼí Faith and Christian groups have forgone registration due to the belief that they would not be approved.
+Shia Muslim groups are prevented from registering, and Baháʼí Faith and Christian groups have forgone registration due to the belief that they would not be approved.

 Personal status courts

 A separate set of laws and special courts govern personal status matters for Jews, including functions such as marriage, inheritance, and other personal status matters.
 Rabbinical authorities administer Jewish family courts.
 Muslim judges trained in the country's Maliki-Ashʿari Sunni interpretation of the relevant aspects of sharia administer the courts for personal status matters for all other religious groups.
 According to the law, a Muslim man may marry a Christian or Jewish woman; a Muslim woman may not marry a man of another religion unless he converts to Islam.
 Non-Muslims must formally convert to Islam and be permanent residents before they can become guardians of abandoned or orphaned children.
 Guardianship entails the caretaking of a child, which may last until the child reaches 18, but does not allow changing the child's name or inheritance rights, and requires maintaining the child's birth religion, according to orphanage directors.